grange85/ahfow-www/_posts/2010/2010-08-21-beautiful-collection-of-memorabilia.markdown

 - pictures
 tags: []
 ---
-<div>This <a href="http://rateyourmusic.com/lists/list_view?list_id=165163&amp;show=100&amp;start=0">beautiful site, Freakin&#039; &amp; Peakin&#039; by Jenell Kesler</a> hosted on Rate Your Music collects together a phenomanl amount of memorabilia related to Galaxie 500, Luna and Dean &amp; Britta.
+<div>This <a href="http://rateyourmusic.com/lists/list_view?list_id=165163&show=100&start=0">beautiful site, Freakin&#039; & Peakin&#039; by Jenell Kesler</a> hosted on Rate Your Music collects together a phenomanl amount of memorabilia related to Galaxie 500, Luna and Dean & Britta.
 It includes the largest collection of posters as well as setlists, ticket stubs, records.
 It also has some interesting lists such as cover versions and recurring themes.
 Well worth a visit.<br />
 <div style="text-align: center">      </div>
 - news
 </p></div>